 Artist’s Point at the Grand Canyon of the Yellowstone

-Because this part of the park is on the opposite side from all the more famous sites like Old Faithful and Grand Prismatic, I feel like this area often gets overlooked, and I haven’t personally experienced as much traffic in this section as the others.
+Since this area is opposite popular sites like Old Faithful and Grand Prismatic, it’s often overlooked.
+I personally noticed much less traffic here compared to other sections of the park.
 But if you have more than a day in Yellowstone, I wouldn’t skip it.
 It’s definitely one of the most gorgeous things to see in Yellowstone.

-There are tons of little trails and lookouts along both the north and south rims of the canyon.
-I’ve visited several them, but Artist’s Point is hands down my favorite.
+There are tons of little trails and lookouts along both the north and south sides of the canyon.
+I’ve visited several of them, but Artist’s Point is hands down my favorite.

-Recently renovated for extra safety, the promontory point and observation deck were remade with natural materials to compliment the canyon’s natural beauty.
-Located on the north rim of the Grand Canyon of Yellowstone and East of Yellowstone Falls, there is a nearby parking lot from which you can easily walk to the lookout point.
+Recently renovated for safety, the observation deck uses natural materials to blend with the canyon’s beauty.
+Located at the end of South Rim Drive, east of Yellowstone Falls, a nearby parking lot makes the lookout easily accessible by foot.

-Hot tip: Not many people surprisingly stick around here for sunset, so plan to hang around if you are looking to watch a spectacular sunset without the crowds.
+Hot tip: Few visitors stay for sunset, so linger if you want to enjoy a spectacular view without crowds.

 Some Practical Tips When Visiting Artist’s Point:

-• You really don’t need more than an hour at this lookout, but if you want to enjoy all of the many lookouts and hiking trails around Grand Canyon of the Yellowstone, you can make a whole day excursion out of it.
-Some other popular spots in the area are Uncle Tom’s Trail, Inspiration Point and Lower Falls.
+- You really don’t need more than an hour at this lookout, but if you want to enjoy all of the many lookouts and hiking trails around Grand Canyon of the Yellowstone, you can make a whole day excursion out of it.
+Some other popular spots in the area are Inspiration Point and Lower Falls.

 Mammoth Hot Springs

-While some people have mixed opinions about Mammoth Hot Springs, I’m including them on this list because it’s truly unique from anything else in the park.
-Sure, you could spend days visiting all the colorful pools and geysers that Yellowstone has to offer, but you’re going to get bored fast.
+Some have mixed opinions about Mammoth Hot Springs, but it’s unlike anything else in the park.
+You could spend days exploring Yellowstone’s colorful pools and geysers, but you’d likely get bored quickly.
 Visiting this area provides something different and special.

 Located near the north entrance of the park, these one-of-a-kind travertine terraces are created by a unique hydrothermal phenomenon.
-Due to Yellowstone’s location on a volcanic hotspot, extremely hot water runs underground, melts the limestone and pushes it above ground to create these cave-like features.
+Yellowstone’s volcanic hotspot heats underground water, melting limestone and pushing it above ground to form these unique, cave-like features.
 Don’t miss it!

 Some Practical Tips When Visiting Mammoth Hot Springs: